assombrance/Quantomatic/README.md

 On linux, you can use the stript `Quantomatic.sh` to run the compiled version

 ## Disclaimer
-This software is a for of the Quantomatic project from akissinger, Exept from the matrix bit, everything has been done [there](https://github.com/Quantomatic/quantomatic).
+This software is a for of the Quantomatic project from akissinger.
+Exept from the matrix bit, everything has been done [there](https://github.com/Quantomatic/quantomatic).
 This project may eventually be included in Quantomtic.